What is Corporate Social Responsibility?

 Measuring the effectiveness of corporate social responsibility

-It can be hard to measure CSR, as benefits such as improved customer loyalty and brand reputation can be hard values to quantify.
-However, it’s vital you do measure it as it can help you improve future decision making, and allows you to convey the importance to stakeholders.
+It’s vital you do measure it as it can help you improve future decision making, and allows you to convey the importance to stakeholders.

 Use the top performers as a benchmark